The Bivariate regular variation of randomly weighted sums revisited in the presence of interdependence: Introduction

 As main domain of application of the closure properties about the pair $(S_n^{\Theta},\,T_n^{\Delta})$ with condition of $BRV$ and under some interdependence structures can be the risk theory and risk management and our applications of main results, also focus on these two topics.
-For some results that focus on the closure properties for heavy-tailed distributions see in \cite{leipus:siaulys:konstantinides:2023} for the uni-variate case and in \cite{fougeres:mercadier:2012}, \cite{samorodnitsky:sun:2016}, \cite{das:fashenhartmann:2023}, \cite{konstantinides:passalidis:2024b}, \cite{konstantinides:passalidis:2024h} for the multivariate case.
+For some results that focus on the closure properties for heavy tailed distributions we refer the reader to \cite{leipus:siaulys:konstantinides:2023} for the one-dimensional case and \cite{fougeres:mercadier:2012}, \cite{samorodnitsky:sun:2016}, \cite{das:fashenhartmann:2023}, \cite{konstantinides:passalidis:2024b}, \cite{konstantinides:passalidis:2024h} for the multivariate ones.

 The rest of this paper is organized as follows.
-In section 2, we provide the necessary preliminary results either for the distribution classes or for the dependence structures.
-In section 3, we present the first main result, as an extension of Breiman's theorem in $BRV$ set up under interdependence.
-In section 4, we establish the closure property of distribution class $BRV$ with respect to pair $(S_n^{\Theta},\,T_n^{\Delta})$.
-We also discuss about some extensions on the randomly weighted and stopped sums.
-In section 5 are presented two applications of our main results.
+In Section 2, we provide the necessary preliminary results either for the distribution classes or for the dependence structures.
+In Section 3, we present the first main result, as an extension of Breiman's theorem in $BRV$ set up under interdependence.
+In Section 4, we establish the closure property of distribution class $BRV$ with respect to pair $(S_n^{\Theta},\,T_n^{\Delta})\,,\;n \in \bbn$.
+In Section $5$, we present the closure properties of $BRV$ with respect to $(S_n,\,T_n)$, for $n \in \bbn \cup \{\infty\}$, uniformly for all $n \in \bbn$, assuming stronger moment conditions, than that from Section $4$.
+In Section $6$ are presented two applications of our main results.
 The first one relates to the Risk Theory.
-Namely, restricting ourselves in standard $BRV$ case, was established the asymptotic behavior of finite-time ruin probability, in a discrete time risk model, under the presence of interdependent insurance and financial risks.
-In opposition to similar papers, except the generalization through interdependence, we avoid any special condition for the random measure of $BRV$ structure of insurance risks, since usually some assumptions of asymptotic dependence is needed.
+More precisely, restricting ourselves in standard $BRV$ case, was established the asymptotic behavior of three types of ruin probability, in a credit risk model, under the presence of interdependence.
+In this model, the potential obligators do not enter or quit necessarily at the same moments from the system, while the probability of breach and the amount of breach are weakly dependent.
+According to the best of our knowledge, such an approach of credit risk is new in the literature.
 The second application relates to risk management.
-Under the $BRV$ structure, either standard or non-standard, when the products of these risks satisfy asymptotic dependence conditions, we show the asymptotic behavior of a risk measure, called joint expected shortfall.
+Under the $BRV$ structure (either standard or non-standard), when the products of these risks satisfy asymptotic dependence conditions, we provide the asymptotic behavior of a risk measure, called joint expected shortfall.